danielpm1982/quarkus-recipe-catalog/README.md

 This example project demonstrates both the traditional compilation approach (with polyglot support via GraalVM+Truffle) as the native image compilation approach (without a JVM).
 You can observe the performance differences at each lifecycle phase and evaluate the trade-offs based on your needs.

-In terms of business logic, this app simply creates a Rest Client, i.e., a proxy, that access an external recipe app API, and returns one or more recipes as a JSON.
-This Rest Client is configured as a Service interface, which is injected at a concrete Resource classes, which, in turn, call the methods from this Service: one for retrieving all recipes and another for retrieving one recipe per id.
+In terms of business logic, this app basically creates a Rest Client, i.e., a proxy, that access an external recipe app API, and returns one or more recipes as a JSON.
+This Rest Client is configured as a Service interface, which is injected at concrete Resource classes, that, in turn, call the methods from this Service: one for retrieving all recipes and another for retrieving one recipe per id.
 A Response object is then mounted and returned (for each endpoint), based on the String responses from Service Rest Client proxy methods, containing the JSON data from the external API calls.
-Fault tolerance is fully implemented, with features as timeout, fallback methods, circuit breakers, liveness check and readiness check.
+Fault tolerance management is fully implemented, with features as: timeout, fallback methods, circuit breakers, liveness and readiness check.

+Regarding Persistence, MyClient object data is mapped into an in-memory H2 DB, through the use of Panache framework (which is implemented on top of Hibernate / JPA - ORM).
+This DB keeps the client id, name, email and a list of favorite recipes' ids at data registries.
+By using these locally stored favorite recipes' ids, one is able to fetch each client's favorite recipe from the remote API, through the Rest Client proxy.
+Resource "CRUD" endpoints, for managing the remote API recipes, as well as the local MyClient entities (and DB registries), have been implemented.
+You can test these through the Swagger interface, as below described.
+In a real commercial app, a better separation of layers should be designed, regarding the Entities, Repositories, Services and Controllers.
+The objective here is simply to show the basics of Quarkus, GraalVM, Truffle and Panache.

 [**Content and Run**]<br>
 Source code available at github.com, through the following link:<br>